 The Fine Print

-Each year, more than 80 HVS hotel experts conduct thousands of market studies, feasibility studies, and appraisal assignments for all types of hotels across the U.S. The intelligence gathered from these engagements, combined with analysis of data on hotel performance from HVS and STR, supports the conclusions and projections presented in the annual HVI.
+Each year, more than 80 HVS hotel experts conduct thousands of market studies, feasibility studies, and appraisal assignments for all types of hotels across the U.S. The intelligence gathered from these engagements, combined with analysis of data on hotel performance from HVS, supports the conclusions and projections presented in the annual HVI.
 The historical and forecasted value changes are grouped into the following ranges:

 |Significant Value Increase: